The final release of Drupal 8 is drawing closer, as the first release candidate becomes available for users to tinker with.

 There's no sign of a release date yet, though.
 Drupal have simply said that they will continue releasing release candidates twice a month until they are confident in the project's stability.

-Drupal 8 is going to bring web development closer to the average web user, thanks to a revamped user interface which boasts WYSIWYG and in-place editing.
+Drupal 8 is going to bring web development closer to the average web user, thanks to a revamped user interface that boasts WYSIWYG and in-place editing.

 “Significantly improved mobile support” is also on the cards, along with added and improved modules including Views, Date, and more.
 I suppose that means an easier ride for those making edits on smartphones and tablets.